TejashriSJ/blogs_java_script/source/_posts/Blog-on-path.md

 //TypeError [ERR_INVALID_ARG_TYPE]: The "path" argument must be of a type string.
 ```

-- If the path segment is of length Zero then that will be ignored,
+- If the path segment is of length Zero,

 ```javascript
 console.log(path.join("path1", "", "path3"));
 //path1/path3
 ```

+The second path which is of length Zero will be ignored.

 - If the joined path string is a zero-length string then the '.' current working directory will be returned.